 - Microaggressions symbolize past historic injustices, such as the enslavement of Africans, the taking away of land from the Indigenous people of this country, and the incarceration of Japanese Americans during World War II.

-These distinctions have led psychologists to refer everyday slights or indignities experienced by people of color as “death by a thousand cuts.”
-Far from being harmless and benign, microaggressions have macro impact upon targets.
+These distinctions have led psychologists to refer to everyday slights or indignities experienced by people of color as “death by a thousand cuts.”
+Far from being harmless and benign, microaggressions have a macro impact on targets.
 A whole body of research supports this conclusion.
-They increase stress in the lives of people of color, lower emotional well-being, increase depression and negative feelings, assail the mental health of recipients, impede learning and problem solving, impair employee performance and take a heavy toll on the physical well-being of targets.
-Equally important are findings that microaggressions lower the standard of living of groups of color, and create inequities in employment, education and health care.
+They increase stress in the lives of people of color, lower emotional well-being, increase depression and negative feelings, assail the mental health of recipients, impede learning and problem-solving, impair employee performance and take a heavy toll on the physical well-being of targets.
+Equally important are findings that microaggressions lower the standard of living of people of color and create inequities in employment, education and health care.

-We have been able to organize microinterventions into four strategic goals: (a) make the “invisible” visible, (b) educate the perpetrator, (c) disarm the microaggression and (d) seek outside support and help.
-Unfortunately, space limits my ability to elaborate on the rationale and best practices to combat bias that we have developed.
-For those interested in our latest research venture, much of the information can be found in our 2020 American Psychologist article titled “Disarming Racial Microaggressions: Microintervention Strategies for Targets, White Allies, and Bystanders.”
+We have been able to organize microinterventions into four strategic goals: (1) make the “invisible” visible, (2) educate the perpetrator, (3) disarm the microaggression, and (4) seek outside support and help.
+For those interested in our research venture, much of the information can be found in our 2020 American Psychologist article entitled “Disarming Racial Microaggressions: Microintervention Strategies for Targets, White Allies, and Bystanders.”

 As King says, silence and inaction in the face of moral transgressions are complicity and collusion.
 As a society, each of us has a moral responsibility to take action against bias and bigotry.